Cordis IVC Lawsuit

 The Law Offices of Cochran, Kroll & Associates, P.C. is dedicated to representing individuals and families who have suffered catastrophic losses as a result of injuries, social security disability, and death.
 The law firm does not represent insurance companies or corporations but instead bases its practice upon representing individuals and families.

-Call us at (866) 868-3779 to schedule a no-obligation case evaluation.
+Call us at 866-MICH-LAW to schedule a free consultation.
 Our law firm never charges a fee unless we win a settlement for you.

 RESULTS-DRIVEN TRACK RECORD